Home HIS Niseko Home

 It is also important to remember that as an international school, the HIS Niseko and Sapporo schools represent approximately 30 nationalities.
 At HIS Niseko, differing personal perspectives are respected.
 In discussions, participants need to distinguish between content and style.
 Developing an awareness of and sensitivity to the feelings of others will help us all contribute to the general good will of the HIS Niseko community and the world.

 The HIS Student-Parent handbook contains information that is important for students and parents to be aware of and understand.
 Parents should read the handbook, and if there are any items that you have questions about, please contact the school so we can assist you.
-Our goal is that this handbook be the "go to" guide for information and details and allow you to be better informed about HIS.
+Our goal is that this handbook is the "go-to" guide for information and details and allow you to be better informed about HIS.
 The handbook is comprehensive in scope and will answer most questions you may have.
-You can read an online edition of the handbook or view, save, and print a copy from the links below:

 At HIS Niseko report cards are sent home with students twice a year—at semester break in January and at the end of the year in June.
 For the first semester reporting, parents would keep the report card, sign the report card envelope, and return the envelope to the classroom teacher.
 Additionally, the IPC units are each followed up with reporting by the milepost teacher.
 These are delivered every 6 to 8 weeks.